 Who can make a will?

-Generally speaking, only adults are capable of making a valid will.
-A child can make a valid will if the child is married or in a civil union, or if the Supreme Court orders them to do so, which will only occur if the Supreme Court is satisfied that the child understands the effect of having a will.
+Generally speaking, only adults are capable of validly making a will in the ACT.
+However, a child can make a valid will if the child is married or in a civil union, or if the Supreme Court orders them to do so, which will only occur if the Supreme Court is satisfied that the child understands the effect of having a will.
 A child can also make a will ‘in contemplation’ of marriage.
 However, it will only become valid from the time of marriage.

 How to make a valid will